whathellis/Obsidian/Mashroomash/08/Syntax/Basic formatting syntax.md

 ## Learn more

-To learn more advanced formatting syntax, such as tables, diagrams, and math expressions, refer to [Advanced formatting syntax](https://help.obsidian.md/Editing+and+formatting/Advanced+formatting+syntax).
+To learn more advanced formatting syntax, such as tables, diagrams, and math expressions, refer to [[./Advanced formatting syntax|Advanced formatting syntax]]

 To learn more about how Obsidian parses Markdown, refer to [Obsidian Flavored Markdown](https://help.obsidian.md/Editing+and+formatting/Obsidian+Flavored+Markdown).